 By Lt.
 Col. Meritt Phillips

-1st Lt.
-Gabriella Colombo, an Army Reserve physician assistant, pictured after her graduation from Basic Officer Leadership Course at Fort Sam Houston, Texas in 2018.
-Colombo is currently serving with an Army Reserve Urban Augmentation Medical Task Force at the Jacobi Hospital in New York City.
-Colombo is one of more than 1200 Army Reserve medical professionals that have been mobilized as part of the Department of Defense response to COVID-19.
+Col. Anthony Plunkett pictured with his wife Maggie, and daughters, Isabella and Emilia.
+Plunkett is an anesthesiologist currently serving in an Army Reserve Urban Augmentation Medical Task Force at the Javits Center in New York City.
+Plunkett is one of more than 1200 Army Reserve medical professionals that have been mobilized as part of the Department of Defense response to COVID-19.
 (Photo by Courtesy photo)